 We also discuss other opportunities.
 For instance, we ask about the most effective ways to bring more computers into more homes.
 Sister Amutha acknowledges this will help the kids with their studies and prepare them for careers.
 Many orphanages lack basic infrastructure to accommodate computers, she notes.
 But some minor adjustments would make Sacred Heart’s Annai Scholastica a good candidate for this sort of upgrade.

-We also talk about challenges, including those inherent with running a Catholic-founded orphanage in a Christian-minority nation.
-Sister Amutha notes an increase in unfunded government mandates.
-These include new regulations restricting multipurpose-room uses, and requiring more toilets per home and greater separation between boys’ and girls’ dormitories.
+We also talk about challenges.
+Sister Amutha notes an increase in standards for orphanage facilities in India.
+These include more toilets per home and greater separation between boys’ and girls’ dormitories.

-Building projects undertaken to comply with these new mandates are facing more delays, she says, noting the construction boom in India is a factor.
-That boom is creating critical shortages of sand—an essential raw material for glass, cement and mortar.
-The current 18 percent tax on construction labor and materials also adds cost, she says.
+But building projects undertaken to upgrade facilities are facing some delays, noting the construction boom in India as a factor.
+That boom is creating critical shortages of sand—an essential raw material for glass, cement and mortar, she says.

 Sister Amutha maintains a healthy attitude about these challenges.
 There are the things in the world she can’t change.
 And then there are the things she can. …This inevitably leads her back to her scholarship students.